Generalized probabilities in statistical theories: Abstract

 \section{Abstract}

-In this review article we present different formal frameworks for the description of generalized probabilities in statistical theories.
-We discuss the particular cases of probabilities appearing in classical and quantum mechanics, possible generalizations of the approaches of A. N. Kolmogorov and R. T. Cox to non-commutative models, and the approach to generalized probabilities based on convex sets.
+We discuss different formal frameworks for the description of generalized probabilities in statistical theories.
+We analyze the particular cases of probabilities appearing in classical and quantum mechanics and the approach to generalized probabilities based on convex sets.
+We argue for considering quantum probabilities as the natural probabilistic assignments for rational agents dealing with contextual probabilistic models.
+In this way, the formal structure of quantum probabilities as a non-Boolean probabilistic calculus is endowed with a natural interpretation.